dustin-archive/lifesaver-sass/README.md

 LifeSaver
 =========

-A Sass mixin that allows for quicker changes to unit values.
+A Sass mixin that allows for quicker changes to units and values.

 <h1>The Rundown</h1>